Questions for Your Doctor

 What are my chances of survival?

-After determining the stage of the cancer, doctors can make a prognosis that predicts the course of disease and how it will affect your survival.
+After determining the stage of the cancer, doctors can make a prognosis that predicts the course of the disease and how it will affect your survival.
 Although some patients are afraid to ask about prognosis or would rather not know, knowing your prognosis may help you better understand your disease and allow you to properly plan for the future.

 While the prognosis for most patients is generally a year or less, new and improved treatments are extending the life expectancy of patients worldwide.
 It is important to understand that every cancer patient is different.
 Although a prognosis can be helpful, it may not accurately predict your survival.